How Can Businesses Reduce their Scope 3 Emissions

 60-minute masterclass: Tackling your Scope 3 emissions on the road to net-zero

 1. Understand how to build the business case for reducing Scope 3 emissions.
-Reducing Scope 3 emissions not only address both environmental and economic risks.
-Scope 3 emissions is being included in upcoming regulatory and disclosure requirements, so businesses should start paying attention to it.
+Reducing Scope 3 emissions addresses both environmental and economic risks.
+Scope 3 emissions are being included in upcoming regulatory and disclosure requirements, so businesses should start paying attention to them.

 2. Read the Greenhouse Gas Protocol.
-Businesses should read multiple guidelines and standards to guide them to map their Scope 3 emissions.
+Businesses should read multiple guidelines and standards to map their Scope 3 emissions.
 Protocols cover Downstream emissions that cover: investments; franchises; leased assets; transport, logistics, distribution; use of products; and end-of-life treatment of products.
-Upstream emissions protocols include purchased goods and services; capital goods, fuel and energy; transport, logistics, distribution; business travel; employee commuting; waste from operations; leased assets.
-Not all categories are relevant to your business which may depend on what sector you’re in.
+Upstream emissions protocols include purchased goods and services; capital goods, fuel and energy; transport, logistics, distribution; business travel; employee commuting; waste from operations; and leased assets.
+Not all categories are relevant to your business, which may depend on what sector you’re in.

 3. Establish a data hierarchy.
-Businesses should have high-quality data from suppliers and actors along the value chain is vital to measure their emissions.
-The webinar recommends that businesses use spend-based analysis of emissions “hotspots” to ensure that data collection and related engagement is meaningfully targeted in the first instance.
+Businesses should have high-quality data from suppliers and actors along the value chain, which is vital to measuring their emissions.
+The webinar recommends that companies use spend-based analysis of emissions “hotspots” to ensure that data collection and related engagement are meaningfully targeted in the first place.

 4. Understand that supplier engagement is not a one-size-fits-all activity.
-This includes grouping suppliers in terms of spend, emissions, and business models, which is likely to improve engagement as solutions can be better targeted.
+Grouping suppliers by spend, emissions, and business models is likely to improve engagement, as solutions can be better targeted.

 5. Consider investing in digital data management tools.
-Businesses will need to be able to accurately track their data on a regular basis; monitor how they are engaging with suppliers; measure engagement impacts; use data insights to identify decarbonisation opportunities, and accurately report to key stakeholders with confidence.
+Businesses will need to be able to accurately track their data on a regular basis, monitor how they engage with suppliers, measure engagement impacts, use data insights to identify decarbonisation opportunities, and confidently report to key stakeholders.

 6. Remain flexible with accounting and disclosure approaches.
 Although the UK has not yet made the reporting of Scope 3 emissions mandatory, it strongly encourages this disclosure under Streamlined Energy and Carbon Reporting (SECR).
-While GHG accounting is in its early stages, pressures for businesses to take it up will likely grow with increasing pressures from the green groups to standardise emissions disclosure which can soon make GHG accounting mandatory.
+While GHG accounting is in its early stages, pressures for businesses to adopt it will likely grow, with increasing pressures from green groups to standardise emissions disclosure, which can soon make GHG accounting mandatory.

 Source Citation: